 Instant pot Bolognese sauce is a quicker version of this classic Italian dinner recipe.
-No hassle, quicker than on stove top but equally delicious!
+No hassle, quicker than on a stovetop but equally delicious!

 What to cook in Instant Pot?

-Step by step – How to make Bolognese sauce in Instant Pot:
+How to make Bolognese sauce in an Instant Pot:

 Prep the veggies: Dice the carrots, celery and finely chop the onion.
 Press the “SAUTE” function and throw all the veggies in.
 Saute this for about 5 minutes.

 Turn off the saute function and add the rest of the ingredients.

 Mix everything well and close the lid.
 I buy plum tinned tomatoes so I like to break them with a wooden spoon before I close the lid.

 Turn the steam release to the “SEALING” position.
 Press “MANUAL” (or “PRESSURE COOK” on newer models) and adjust the time to 5 minutes.
 Yes, 5 minutes is all it takes to make this instant pot Bolognese sauce.

 Remember, that the pressure cooker needs time before AND after the active cooking time to bring the pot to pressure and then release the pressure.
 This time varies with every dish.